dbmi-bgm/cgap-portal/src/encoded/static/data/privacy-policy.md

-Last updated on October 25th, 2018.
+Last updated on March 18th, 2022.

-The 4DN DCIC ("us", "we", or "our") operates https://data.4dnucleome.org (the "Portal").
+The CGAP Team ("us", "we", or "our") operates CGAP websites at multiple different URLs ("Portals").
 This page informs you of our policies regarding the collection, use and disclosure of
 Personal Information we receive from users of the Portal.
 We use your Personal Information only for providing and improving the Portal.
 By using the Portal, you agree to the collection and use of information in accordance with this policy.